Our Blog

 PATAGONMAN is an unforgettable journey through one of the most amazing natural settings of the world.
 The weather is 100% unpredictable, but the prize at the finish line is absolutely worth it.
 When crossing the finish line, the athletes will receive not only a medal but also the biggest sense of accomplishment that a triathlete can feel.

-Route of the Parks of Patagonia: “the route”
+Route of Parks of Patagonia: “the route”

 The Route of Parks is a vision for the conservation of Chilean Patagonia from Rewilding Chile (former Tompkins Conservation Chile).
 This scenic route runs 1,700 miles between Puerto Montt and Cape Horn, spanning 17 national parks.
 Protecting 28 million acres, it’s also an economic impulse for more than 60 surrounding communities to benefit from conservation.